dgmjr-io/DgmjrSdk/src/README.md

 # The Dgmjr SDK

-The Dgmjr SDK is a collection of `.props` and `.targets` files that are used to build and package the Backroom projects.
+The DGMJR SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR projects.

 ## Getting Started